 Q: How do you think COMFORT FARMS fits into your personal growth as a filmmaker?

 A: I hadn’t really considered a feature documentary.
 In fact I’ve only made or written narrative fiction.
-There was growth in doing a documentary.
+There was growth for me in doing a documentary.

 Q: Share something unique about the film.
 It can be related to the subject, the Title, the making of the film, the vision behind the film, casting, location, script, etc.

 Q: What are some of your favorite films, and what are your other creative influences?

 A: There are really too many to name.
 And most of them are probably not even recognized above the subconscious.
 But because I mentioned Flannery O’Connor above I’ll mention her again here.
 I’m a huge fan.
-What comes to mind now are Shakespeare.
-Dostoevsky, classical art and Gerhard Richter for some reason.
+What comes to mind now are Shakespeare, Dostoevsky, classical art and Gerhard Richter for some reason.
 Ambient tones.
 The D, G, Em, C chord progression, philosophy.
 Favorite films?
 Oh my.
 I don’t know.

 Q: Future projects in the pipeline?
 Tell us!